SCCapstone/CovidGains/docs/index.md

   }
 </style>

-# Test Covid Gains- Project Name: Grosh
+# Covid Gains - Project Name: Grosh

 Grosh keeps track of all grocery related issues.
 Grosh can track the items a user buys based upon the user-input item list.
 Grosh